akc/opn/opn.md

 and start with `';'` or `'#'`.

 If asked to open a file with no matching extension, or a file without an extension, `opn` tries to be a bit smart.
-For example, a header file, say `foo.h`, would be opened in `emacs`.
+For example, with the config above, a header file, say `foo.h`, would be opened in `emacs`.
 The reason is that header files have mime type `text/x-c`, the same type as `'.c'` files, and thus `opn` "guesses" that `'.h'` files also should be opened with `emacs`.

 # OPTIONS